 The official General Data Protection Regulation (GDPR) website deems it “the most important change in data privacy regulation in 20 years.”
 That very well may be the case.
 However, the opinions about this “change” — a full year after it went into effect — vary, depending on who you ask.

-On the other hand, organizations that work in the EU bent over backwards to ensure GDPR compliance prior to implementation.
+On the other hand, organizations that work in the European Union bent over backwards to ensure GDPR compliance prior to implementation of the law.
 Simply put, GDPR requirements — while seemingly laid out clearly — still proved difficult for many brands to meet (and on time).

 With its first anniversary come and gone, let’s examine how the GDPR privacy law has changed the customer data management landscape to date — and what comes next.